Skip to Content

 • Select “Advisement Planning”

 Do NOT change your schedule without first speaking to your assigned academic advisor.
-Your advisor will review your DegreeWorks audit and help you to identify an alternate course to enroll in that will count toward your program of study.
+Your advisor will review your DegreeWorks audit and, if necessary, help you to identify an alternate course.

 If you make a change prior to the semester drop/add deadline, you will want to check your DegreeWorks audit to ensure that the course counts toward your program of study.
 You will also want to make sure that you are enrolled in at least 12 credit hours that counts toward your program of study.